Zhaolab-GitHub/DRPScore/README.md

 python Main.py -pl pdblist  (to assess an RNA-protein complex)
 python Main.py -pn pdbname  (to assess a list of RNA-protein complexes)

-The commands above will generate a preparation file '*.npy' for DRPScore of RNA-protein complexes in pdblist.
+The commands above will generate a preparation file '*.npy' of RNA-protein complexes in pdblist for DRPScore.

 ## 3.Prediction by 4DCNN.
 cd ./4DCNN